What is the best protein powder for cancer patients?

+Greater protein intake has been associated with better breast cancer survival in several studies.
+A study of 6,348 women who were part of the Nurses’ Health Study (NHS), and who were diagnosed with breast cancer, found that women who consumed more protein had a lower risk of recurrence of and death from breast cancer.
 Why exactly protein is associated with better outcomes for breast cancer patients is unknown, and more research is needed.
-That said, it is known that when you are undergoing cancer treatments, your protein needs are higher.
+That said, it is known that when you are undergoing breast cancer treatments, your protein needs are higher.
 This is because one of the side effects of treatment is reduced appetite.
 Reduced appetite can, in turn, cause weight and strength loss and as your body starts to break down muscle for energy.
 Eating enough protein can stop or slow this process.
 It can also help your body fight infections, heal wounds, and recover.
-All breast cancer patients should therefore make sure that they are getting enough protein.

-Again, most ready-to drink protein shakes and many protein powders are full of food additives.
+One of the reasons why we make the best protein powder for breast cancer patients is that we do not use food additives.
+Most protein powders, on the other hand, are full of food additives.
 Although not necessarily bad for you in small quantities, additives can add up quickly (especially if you drink a protein shake every day) and cause gastrointestinal (GI) side effects like bloating, constipation, diarrhea, gas, and stomach pain.
-This is because food additives are, generally speaking, hard to digest.
-They sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
+This is because food additives are hard to digest, and sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
 As they eat, these bacteria produce gas, which causes bloating and stomach pain.
-Gas also slows colonic transit (the amount of time it takes food to travel through the colon), which can lead to constipation.
+Gas also slows colonic transit (the amount of time it takes food to travel through the colon), and can lead to constipation.
 In the long term, food additives can disrupt regulatory pathways in the intestine, which can result in the development of inflammatory bowel disease (IBD) and systemic inflammatory disorders.

-Artificial sweeteners are among the most harmful additives in the long term as they alter the composition of your gut microbiota (the collection of microorganisms that help you digest food).
-This can lead to serious, chronic GI problems and widespread inflammation.
-Some sweeteners, especially sugar alcohols like xylitol, are also poorly absorbed by the gut (meaning they feed those hungry gut bacteria) and cause diarrhea because they draw water into your intestine.
+When buying protein powder for breast cancer patients, one ingredient to avoid in particular is artificial sweeteners.
+Artificial sweeteners are among the most harmful food additives in the long term as they alter the composition of your gut microbiota.
+This can lead to serious, chronic GI problems, widespread inflammation, and permanent damage to the gut microbiome.
+Some sweeteners, especially sugar alcohols like xylitol, are also poorly absorbed by the gut (meaning they feed those hungry gut bacteria), and cause diarrhea because they draw water into your intestine.
 Now you finally have something to blame for those post-protein shake trips to the bathroom!

 Here is a list of the most common food additives in protein powder: